Getting set up for CorDapp development

-If you intend to proceed directly to run an example CorDapp, as described in
+If you intend to proceed directly to run a sample CorDapp, as described in

 gradlew script should install Gradle automatically when you open the sample CorDapp in IntelliJ.

-If you’d prefer to install Gradle manually, navigate to Gradle and locate and install Gradle version 5.4.1.
-Corda requires Gradle version 5.4.1, and does not support any other version of Gradle.
+If you’d prefer to install Gradle manually, navigate to Gradle then locate and install Gradle version 5.6.4.
+Corda requires a Gradle version between 5.1 and 5.6.4, and does not support Gradle 6.x.

 Next, read through the Corda Key Concepts to understand how Corda works.